Service Dogs For PTSD and other Mental Health issues

 Application Process

-To help ensure the success of each Team, K4PSD has designed an intensive application process to assist with the placement and matching of each dog.
-Each applicant is screened to ensure they meet our application criteria (lives within Ontario, suffers from medically diagnosed PTSD or some other mental health disability and is 18 years of age).
+To help ensure the success of each Team, K4Paws has designed an intensive application process to assist with the placement and matching of each dog.
+Each applicant is screened to ensure they meet our application criteria (lives within our service area, suffers from medically diagnosed PTSD or some other mental health disability and is 18 years of age or older).
 An application can be completed on-line and sent to us along with several reference questionnaires from individuals involved in the person’s life.
-If our criteria is met, a K4PSD trainer conducts an in-home interview with a K4PSD dog to meet the person, learn more about the family, and discuss further questions and concerns.
+If our criteria is met, a K4Paws trainer conducts an in-home interview with a K4Paws dog to meet the person, learn more about the family, and discuss further questions and concerns.
 Final acceptance is determined following the in-home interview.
 Families may be disqualified at any time during the application process and should recognize that the dog who visits will not necessarily be the dog that will be placed with them.

 Apply

-K4PSD is currently accepting application from individuals living in Southeastern Ontario, over the age of 18 or minors over the age of 10 residing in their parents/guardians home, with a diagnosis of PTSD or certain other mental health disorders.
+K4Paws is currently accepting application from individuals living in our service area, over the age of 18 or minors over the age of 10 residing in their parents/guardians home, with a diagnosis of PTSD or certain other mental health disorders.
 Some restrictions may apply.

 (Click the “Online Application” link below to access the application.
 Please read the instructions before you start.
 Please do not try to print the form or send it by regular mail.
 Only forms received online will be considered.
 For assistance regarding applications please write us at info@k4paws.ca)